romainbilly/Dynamic-MFA-Al-in-Passenger-Cars/LogFileTest.md

 ### 3 - Read classification and data

+End of file or formatting error while reading the classification file in column 12.
+Check if all classifications are present.
+If yes, you are good to go!

+Read parameter list from model config sheet.

+Read process list from model config sheet.

+Read model run control from model config sheet.

+Read model output control from model config sheet.

 A total of 755 values was read from file for parameter Vehicle_Lifetime.

 755.0 of 755 values for parameter Vehicle_Lifetime were assigned.